GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: Concentration + a number of phases equal to the spell's tier

 **Effect**: You project a shimmering translucent sphere which stretches out 5 yards from yourself.
 The sphere does not interpose itself in occupied space.
 Ray attacks which would pass through the sphere have no effect.
 Ray attacks of spells of a higher tier than this spell are not affected.
-If the ray is of an equal or lower tier spell, but it is greater than half of this spell's tier, the attack suffers a penalty equal to this spell's tier.
+If the ray is of an equal or lower tier spell, but it is greater than half of this spell's tier, the attack instead suffers a penalty equal to this spell's tier.

 **At Higher Tiers**: When cast at 4th tier or greater, in addition to the benefits noted above, you may chose to have the sphere stretch out up to 2 additional yards per tier beyond minimum.

-**Critical Failure**: You see the goobe flicker into alexistance and flicker out.
+**Critical Failure**: You see the globe flicker into existence and flicker out.
 You receive spell sickness equal to 1d2 + half of the spell's tier.

 #### Gunkitude